 If you are logged in the “Website” box will have a drop down menu of sites associated with your account.
 If you are not logged in this box will just have example.com listed and this is where you would enter the site you want to inquire on.
 You can use the with words or phrases box to narrow your results down to only keywords and/or landing pages containing specific words or phrases.
-Once you have a site in the box click Find Keywords and your results will look like this:

 The results brought back are